pmcb55/artifact-generator/README.md

-# Deprecation warning
-This project is deprecated.
-It will no longer receive any updates, including security patches, so we recommend to stop using it as a dependency (or to use it at your own risk).

 # Artifact Generator

-This tool automatically generates deployable artifacts for various programming languages (e.g., npm Node.js modules for JavaScript, JARs for Java, assemblies for C#, etc.).
+This tool automatically generates deployable artifacts for various programming languages (e.g., npm Node.js modules for JavaScript or TypeScript, JARs for Java, assemblies for C#, etc.).
 These artifacts contain source-code files defining programming-language constants for the terms (e.g., the Classes, Properties, and Constants) found in RDF vocabularies (such as Schema.org, FOAF, Activity Streams, Solid vocabularies, or your own custom vocabularies).